thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.

-Please create a server-side attribute *“highTemperatureRepeatingThreshold”*, with the integer value *“5”* for your device.
+Please create a server-side attribute *"highTemperatureRepeatingThreshold"*, with the integer value *"3"* for your device.

 {% include images-gallery.html imageCollection="alarmСonditionsWithRepeating2" showListImageTitles="true" %}